 LIFESTYLE ON KLOOF

 This hub of quality stores (No 50), conveniently close to the Mount Nelson, includes a supermarket, excellent book store and fantastic health shop.
 It also offers indulgent boutiques such as Wine Concepts, stocking the best of the Cape Winelands under one roof; Baroque, a sparkling treasure trove of costume jewellery, and Blue Collar White Collar, which sells one-of-a-kind shirts by local designer Paul van der Spuy.

 The Lot (No 42), a cool and stylish clothing store, sells vintage finds for men and women alongside pieces by of some of Cape Town’s top fashion designers.

 CAPE TOWN COOL

-As you return to Belmond Mount Nelson Hotel, stop off for a drink in The Bombay Bicycle Club (No 158).
+As you return to Mount Nelson, stop off for a drink in The Bombay Bicycle Club (No 158).
 A colourful and eclectic Cape Town institution, this Bohemian hub offers a wide selection of libations and tasty dishes.
 Take a seat, soak up the playful atmosphere and let the fun-loving staff remind you that life shouldn’t be taken too seriously.